 Steve Geppi, CEO of Geppi Family Enterprises and owner of Diamond Comic Distributors, announced a cockamamie scheme to capitalize on comic book shops reopening.
 Most comic book shops were forced to close their doors because of COVID-19.
-That, and because Diamond Comic Distributors, the lone distributor of comics, decided to distribute.
+That, and because Diamond Comic Distributors, the lone distributor of comics, decided not to distribute.
 They also decided not to pay publishers money owed for the books Diamond already distributed to comic book shops before the shutdown.

 Geppi’s scheme is called “Back the Comeback.”
 It features a bright yellow logo and he wants publishers to put on their books.
 He thinks this logo will make books more collectible in the future.
 Geppi thinks collectors will seek out these books because they’ll want COVID-19 collectibles.